-It’s a fact, that you can attract and hold waterfowl if you plant areas with specific crops.
+It’s a fact that you can attract and hold waterfowl if you plant areas with specific crops.
 We really don’t refer to them as food plots when in regards to waterfowl, but in essence, that’s what they are.
 Ducks, just like deer and most other wildlife, are always in search of that next meal and once they find a good location, they will steadily utilize it until it’s either gone, the need for migration takes over or hunting pressure forces a move.

 There are other crops like soybeans, Egyptian wheat, milo and sunflowers that ducks also love to eat, but don’t last long in the water.
 They break down and deteriorate through the season.

 At Mossy Oak, managing for waterfowl and watching out for snakes is a big part of our late summer.
-Our founder Toxey Haas is obsessed with attracting and holding waterfowl and regularly plants every piece of open ground he can, as long as he can get his Can-Am four-wheeler into it.
+Our founder, Toxey Haas, is obsessed with attracting and holding waterfowl and regularly plants every piece of open ground he can, as long as he can get his Can-Am four-wheeler into it.
 He has learned the hard way and regularly shares his knowledge to help others.

 He has had very good success with a BioLogic blend called Guide’s Choice.
 We’ve planted it every way we can, but what seems to work best in our area is to broadcast it on mud flats.

 We’ve experimented with having buckwheat in the blend.
 If you have a really high deer density, they can eat the buckwheat out of the plot.
-Buckwheat is also a broad leaf and created some challenges to control weeds with a grass specific herbicide.
-We have made the decision to remove the buckwheat going forward and this will allow to easily spray a broadleaf herbicide to kill cockleburrs, sicklepod and others weeds that don’t have any value for waterfowl, while allowing barnyard grass and other seed producing grass plants that are beneficial to thrive.
+Buckwheat is also a broadleaf and created some challenges to control weeds with a grass-specific herbicide.
+We have made the decision to remove the buckwheat going forward and this will allow to easily spray a broadleaf herbicide to kill cockleburrs, sicklepod and others weeds that don’t have any value for waterfowl while allowing barnyard grass and other seed-producing grass plants that are beneficial to thrive.

 A threat in August and September is army worms.
 These pesky caterpillars emerge from the cracked earth under dry, stressful conditions and can damage a crop quickly.
 During this time of the year, you have to keep an eye out for damage.
-Immediately upon seeing any signs of damage you need to spray.
+Immediately upon seeing any signs of damage, you need to spray.
 Your local farm supply store can help with a solution to kill the pests.
 It’s not complicated and there are many contact killers that can be sprayed and provide relief for the crop.

 The water structure I referenced earlier is a very important piece of this puzzle.
 A good unit can make your job easier in terms of catching water, maintaining a specific level and draining.
 It’s basically a fabricated piece of metal that attaches to a pipe.
-It placed at the lowest point for drainage purposes and most are built to hold boards that are stacked in the fabricated grooves to determine the height of the water.
-You can raise or lower the water 4 or 6 inches at a time with standard cut lumber.
+It is placed at the lowest point for drainage purposes and most are built to hold boards that are stacked in the fabricated grooves to determine the height of the water.
+You can raise or lower the water four or six inches at a time with standard cut lumber.
 The best commercial unit I have found is made by Osceola Machine.